 Such familiar names as FanDuel and DraftKings are expected to be big players in the state of Indiana.
-The pair of fantasy heavyweights are already dominating the market in New Jersey, where 85 per cent of betting originates online.
+The pair of fantasy heavyweights are already dominating the market in New Jersey, where 85% of betting originates online.
 That they already possess significant user bases for DFS gives them a head start over other operators.

 That hasn’t deterred other entrants into the online market, though, and it’s not hard to envisage a situation in the near future when Indiana bettors have as much choice as those in the Garden State, where as many as 16 mobile & online sportsbooks are now operating with more on the way.
 Many of these already have long-term partnerships with the parent companies of Indiana casinos.